Skeletonization

 )

-You can also add addiional parameters as needed:
+You can also add additional parameters as needed:

 get_cache_contents(